aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

      <summary>CLICK TO EXPAND FOR OPTIONAL SECTION</summary>

   ![time-taken-visualize-2.png](./assets/time-taken-visualize-2.png)

+  **Use case:** Troubleshoot latency issues at various stages of a request-response pipeline

   - Click the **Filter** icon in the QuickSight navigation pane
   - Choose the new filter that you just created by clicking on filter name **viewercountry**